asta-maxx/ELECTRA-Flask/Readme.md

 - Confirm that the Flask backend successfully processes the request and returns the expected JSON.
 - Verify that the `onTrainingComplete` function correctly passes results to the results visualization page.

-## Contributions 🤝

-Feel free to fork the repository, raise issues, or submit pull requests to improve the project.

 ## License 📝

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.